pedrochitarra/indicators-of-heart-disease/README.md

 ## 🔎 EDA <a name = "eda"></a>

 Before any model is created, it is important to understand the dataset and its features.
 This is done through Exploratory Data Analysis (EDA), which is a process of analyzing data sets to summarize their main characteristics, often with visual methods.

+The folder notebooks contains the EDA notebook, where the dataset is analyzed and the features are understood.

+# 🧪 Experiment tracking and model registry <a name = "experiment"></a>

+The project uses MLflow to track experiments and register models.
+MLflow is an open-source platform to manage the end-to-end machine learning lifecycle.
+It helps with experiment tracking, reproducibility, and deployment.

+MLFlow documentation can be found [here](https://www.mlflow.org/docs/latest/index.html).

+# 🔄 Workflow orchestration <a name = "workflow"></a>

+The project uses DVC to orchestrate the workflow.
+DVC is an open-source version control system for machine learning projects.
+It is designed to handle large files, data sets, machine learning models, and metrics as well as code.
+Also, it is designed to work with Git and associate each Git commit with a unique DVC commit, in a way that the data, and code are all versioned together.

+DVC documentation can be found [here](https://dvc.org/doc).

+# ⚙️ Model deployment <a name = "deployment"></a>

+# 🔬 Model monitoring <a name = "monitoring"></a>

+# 🖥️ Reproducibility <a name = "reproducibility"></a>

+# 🪖 Best practices <a name = "best_practices"></a>